Location Independent (High End Homeless)

 At first, I did this because of my commitment to a possibility that is larger than my need for comfort and security: the transformation of the legal profession, a world where lawyers are peacemakers, problem-solvers and healers of conflicts, being midwives of transformation for their clients and the world.
 That focus lives within a bigger mission of creating a world that works for everyone.

-Since I had to start somewhere, I chose to start by focusing on a profession that is foundational to our system of government and the way we relate to each other: law.
+I chose to focus on a profession that is foundational to our system of government and reflects the way we relate to each other.
 I figure that transforming the legal profession and having transformed lawyers working on problem-solving, peacemaking and healing is a step in the right direction toward a world that works for all.
+Lawyers are a distressed group who are capable of making big change in the world when inspired and fully expressed.

 How do you afford this?

+Most people can't imagine that I do this without a security blanket.
 No, I don't have a fixed income or big pot of savings somewhere.
-My expenses are low.
+I keep my expenses extremely low.
 For income, I do speaking and training.
 I coach lawyers.
+I am resourceful and resilient and blessed with a supportive community.

 When will you settle down?

 Before I went to law school, I drove taxi in Florida.
 Several of my regular customers were homeless guys who spent the winter down south.
 They hung out at a truck stop and the town square.
 They'd call a cab and get a ride between the two places.
 Sometimes they called because they wanted to get warm in the car and I'd let them ride around with me for a while.
 We became friends.
-I recall one particular conversation with Eddie, an elderly man who told me he was almost 80.
+I recall a particular conversation with Eddie, an elderly man who told me he was almost 80.
 With Social Security income, he saw that homelessness was a choice for him.
-He described how it was hard to live in one place when the whole world had been his home.
+He described how it was hard to live in a house when the whole world had been his home.
 He liked to sleep where he could see the sky and stars, close to Mother Earth.
 Living in a house seemed constrictive after the expansive life he'd been living.
 I have never forgotten that conversation with Eddie.
 I understand it at a new level.
-I'm not sure how I will ever live in one place again.
 I love so many places.
+For the foreseeable future, I will continue to travel.

 Home is truly where the heart is.
 I've learned to be at home wherever I am.
 There are times when I think of settling in one place but the next trip beckons.
-I'll know when it is the right time, when I find the right place to settle down.
+I'll know when it is the right time, when I find the right place to settle down, if that time does come.
+[My mom hopes that will be with her.]

 How can I get in touch with you?

 Some people are reluctant to call because I'm traveling.
 Don't be.
 Since I'm always traveling, I have systems in place.
 For example: I have a Google Voice number.
-682 463 9529 will reach me, wherever I am.
+682 463 9529 will reach me, wherever I am in the whole world.
+It forwards to my mobile phone AND to my computer.
 If you leave a message on the Google Voice, I get an email and a text with a transcript of your message.
-Cell service is sometimes limited - as it happens to be during this summer in North Carolina.
 I can forward the Google number to a landline or VOIP phone.
 I am rarely out of internet communication for more than a couple of days.

 Of course, like everyone, I am not always available at a moment's notice.
 I get backed up with too many emails.
 I have appointments all day or deadlines.
 If it is urgent or quick, I can often call you back quickly for a moment and answer a question.
 (Email is an even better way to do that.)
 If it is time for us to have a long catch-up conversation, that may take longer.
 I like to find a time when we can be open-ended and explore whatever is on our minds.
 I've found that the time opens up when it is really important and that everything happens on the perfect schedule.

 If you want to mail me something by snail mail, it is best to ask me where to send it.
-My mailboxes are on opposite ends of the country and I check them once a month or so.
-Then it takes time to forward the mail.
+It takes time to forward the mail.
 Most of the time, I can receive mail at my next destination.